kuvaus/changelog-releasenotes-action/README.md

 - Keepachangelog feature(#1).
 ```

-You can also use the format in the style of the auto-changelog tool by specifying `changelog_format: 'other'`.
+Another option is the **auto-changelog** format.
+You can also use the format in the style of the auto-changelog tool by specifying `changelog_format: 'auto-changelog'`.
 Below is an example of the other format: